 "Passion (πάθος) is defined by Zeno as an irrational and unnatural movement in the soul (ἄλογος καὶ παρὰ φύσιν ψυχῆς κίνησις), or again as impulse in excess (ὁρμὴ πλεονάζουσα)" (Lives of the Philosophers VII.1.110).

 "[T]hey say that the wise man will never form opinions (δοξάσειν), that is to say, he will never give assent to anything that is false. ...
 [And] they declare that he alone is free (ἐλεύθερον)..."
 (Lives of the Philosophers VII.1.121).

 The Academic Skeptics

-Academic Skepticism begins in 265 BC with Arcesilaus, who succeeded Crates as the sixth head of the Academy Plato founded almost a hundred years ago in 387 BC.
+Academic Skepticism begins in 265 BCE with Arcesilaus, who succeeded Crates as the sixth head of the Academy Plato founded almost a hundred years ago in 387 BCE.
 Arcesilaus refocused the Academy by interpreting Plato's dialogues in terms of the Socratic practice of exposing the pretense to wisdom.
 There were disputes about how to understand this skepticism.

 Most of what is known about Academic Skepticism depends on the discussion in Cicero's Academica.